nrpl/nrpl.github.io/effective-java.md

   }
   ```

-### Item 3: Enforce the singleton property with a private constructor pr an enum type
+### Item 3: Enforce the singleton property with a private constructor or an enum type
 * there are different approaches to implement singleton
 * a single-element enum type is the best way!
   ```